Service limits for Azure Communication Services

 • Avoid immediate retries because all requests accrue against your usage limits.

-You can find more general guidance on how to set up your service architecture to handle throttling and limitations in the Azure Architecture documentation for throttling patterns.
-Throttling limits can be increased through a request to Azure Support.
+Find more general guidance on how to set up your service architecture to handle throttling and limitations in the Azure architecture documentation for throttling patterns.
+To increase throttling limits, make a request to Azure Support.

-Before acquiring a phone number, make sure your subscription meets the geographic and subscription requirements.
+Before you acquire a phone number, make sure your subscription meets the geographic and subscription requirements.
 Otherwise, you can't purchase a phone number.
-The below limitations apply to purchasing numbers through the Phone Numbers SDK and the Azure portal.
+The following limitations apply to purchasing numbers through the Phone numbers SDK and the Azure portal.

 Purchase phone number Azure tenant - 1